Quick Summary

-This is useful for teams or departments who want to collectively manage common email addresses, such as a support@, info@, or sales@ email.
+This is useful for teams that want to collectively manage common email addresses, such as a support@, info@, or sales@ email.

 Benefits of using a shared mailbox in Outlook